Which Cop Show has one not appeared in?

 Henry, the Villain Protagonist of Henry: Portrait of a Serial Killer, is a brutal murderer who changes his M.O. for each kill, so the police don't know what he's up to.
 He eventually gets away with killing every other major character in the film, including his accomplice and his girlfriend.
 He's also so cold and unfeeling that he makes Dexter look like a warm, caring individual.

-The murderous truck driver from Steven Spielberg's Made-for-TV MovieDuel is revealed to be one of these, as we see several license plates mounted on his truck, presumably as trophies from drivers he previously killed.
+The murderous truck driver from Steven Spielberg's Made-for-TV MovieDuel is strongly hinted to be one of these, with numerous license plates mounted on his vehicle, and notches carved in the headlight rims.

 Dr. Michael Hfuhruhurr: You.
 You're the elevator killer.
 Merv Griffin.
 The Elevator Killer: Yeah.
 Dr. Michael Hfuhruhurr: Why?
 The Elevator Killer: I don't know.
 I've always just loved to kill.
 I really enjoyed it.
 But then I got famous, and — it's just too hard for me.
 And so many witnesses.
 I mean, everybody recognized me.
 I couldn't even lurk anymore.
 I'd hear, "Who's that lurking over there?
 Isn't that Merv Griffin?"
 So I came to Europe to kill.
 And it's really worked out very well for me!